Bashnett/Bashnett.github.io/static/writeups/Cicada/cicada-htb.md

-This is a writeup for recently retired Cicada machine in Hackthebox platform.
+This is a writeup for recently expired Cicada machine in Hackthebox platform.

 ### Part one: Scanning and Enumeration